omarelb/omarelb.github.io/_posts/2020-03-25-self-explaining-neural-networks.md

 ## Transparency in AI ##

-A judge decides whether an incarcerated convict is kept locked up or freed to join society again.
-A banker decides whether someone applying for a loan gets that loan.
-A radiologist decides whether a blob on a CT-scan is a malignant tumor or not.
-These decisions have an extensive impact on peoples’ lives, and are taken on a societal scale.
-Traditionally, such critical decisions have been taken by humans.
-Yet, these decisions are increasingly taken by machine learning (ML) algorithms.

-As ML systems become more omnipresent in societal applications, it's crucial that they should satisfy some important criteria such as safety, not discriminating against certain groups, and being able to provide the right to explanation of algorithmic decisions.
-The last criterion is enforced by data policies such as the [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation), which stipulate that people subject to the decisions of algorithms have a right to explanations of these algorithms.
+As ML systems become more omnipresent in societal applications such as banking and healthcare, it's crucial that they should satisfy some important criteria such as safety, not discriminating against certain groups, and being able to provide the right to explanation of algorithmic decisions.
+The last criterion is enforced by data policies such as the [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation), which say that people subject to the decisions of algorithms have a right to explanations of these algorithms.

 These criteria are often hard to quantify.
 Instead, a proxy notion is regularly made use of: *interpretability*.
-The idea is that if we can explain the inner workings of a model, i.e. why it makes the predictions it does, then we can check whether that reasoning is **reliable**.
-Currently, there is no complete consensus on the definition of interpretability or how to evaluate it.
+The idea is that if we can explain *why* a model is making the predictions it does, we can check whether that reasoning is *reliable*.
+Currently, there is not much agreement on what the definition of interpretability should be or how to evaluate it.

-Much recent work has focused on **post-hoc** interpretability methods, which try to understand a model’s inner workings **after** it has been trained.
-Well known examples are [LIME](http://www.url.com) and [SHAP](http://www.url.com).
+Much recent work has focused on interpretability methods that try to understand a model’s inner workings **after** it has been trained.
+Well known examples are [LIME](https://github.com/marcotcr/lime) and [SHAP](https://github.com/slundberg/shap).
 Most of these methods make no assumptions about the model to be explained, and instead treat them like a black box.

-Another approach taken towards attaining model transparency is to formulate a framework of models that are transparent **by design**.
+Another approach is to design models that are transparent **by design**.
 This approach is also taken by Alvarez-Melis and Jaakkola, who I will be referring to as ''the authors'' from now on.
 They propose a self-explaining neural network (SENN) that optimises for transparency **during the learning process**, (hopefully) without sacrificing too much modeling power.

 ## Self Explaining Neural Networks (SENN)